atlas-bi/website/src/docs/automation-hub/index.md

 ---
-title: Atlas Automation Hub Docs » Welcome
+title: Welcome | Atlas Automation Hub Docs
 tags: Automation Hub
 description: Welcome to the Atlas Automation Hub documentation.
 Here you'll learn about how to install, configure and update the app.
 layout: docs_hub.njk